 - ICAP, which provides a global dimension to the internship programs facilitated through Career Development Services

-- The Office of International Programs, a comprehensive support office that facilitates continued global exploration and innovation
+- The Center for Global Engagement, a comprehensive support office that facilitates continued global exploration and innovation

 For more information visit http://odu.edu/intlprogs.